SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ### <a name="UpdateReactComponent"></a>Update the React component rendering the web part
 Now you can update the **GraphConsumer** React component under the *src/webparts/graphConsumer/components* folder of the solution.
-First of all, you need to update the *IGraphConsumerProps.ts* file in order to accept the custom properties required by the web part implementation.
-Here you can see the updated content of the *IGraphConsumerProps.ts* file.
+First, update the *IGraphConsumerProps.ts* file to accept the custom properties required by the web part implementation.
+The following example shows the updated content of the *IGraphConsumerProps.ts* file.

 ```TS
 import { WebPartContext } from '@microsoft/sp-webpart-base';